awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using the Amazon S3 console, or the AWS Organizations console, the AWS CLI or any of the AWS SDKs\.
+You can enable trusted access using either the Amazon S3 Storage Lens console or the AWS Organizations console\.

 **Important**
+We strongly recommend that whenever possible, you use the Amazon S3 Storage Lens console or tools to enable integration with Organizations\.
+This lets Amazon S3 Storage Lens perform any configuration that it requires, such as creating resources needed by the service\.
+Proceed with these steps only if you can’t enable integration using the tools provided by Amazon S3 Storage Lens\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
-We strongly recommend that you enable trusted access by using the Amazon S3 console\.
-This enables Amazon S3 to perform required setup tasks\.
+If you enable trusted access by using the Amazon S3 Storage Lens console or tools then you don’t need to complete these steps\.

 **To enable trusted access using the Amazon S3 console**
 See [How to enable Trusted Access](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/storage_lens_console_organizations_enabling_trusted_access.html ) in the *Amazon Simple Storage Service Developer Guide*\.

-On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the Amazon S3 Storage Lens console or tools to enable integration with Organizations so that Amazon S3 Storage Lens can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by Amazon S3 Storage Lens\.
-If you enable trusted access by using the tools provided by Amazon S3 Storage Lens then you don’t need to complete these steps\.

 ------
 #### [ Old console ]

-**To enable trusted service access**
+**To enable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.